jeremycochoy/sednl/README.md

 And now, we generate all the makefiles with `cmake ..`.
 Then, you are home, and you can type `make ; sudo make install`.

+If you want to build the documentation, type `make doc`.

 ### Windows ###

 You should use cmake.exe / cmake-gui.exe.